rushfive/FFDB/README.md

 Just a few notes about data files before diving in:

 - Data fetched from the various sources can optionally be persisted to disk.
 This allows you to re-create databases faster by not making the same HTTP requests.
 For context, as of this writing, theres almost 3800 player records, each of which require a separate request to resolve.
 Yeah.. it's a lot.
-- There's an additional option to fetch from a data repository I'm hosting on the side that includes the files needed.
-You'll still need to make HTTP requests to grab these, but it guarantees that if the sources go down, we'll at least have these records going forward.
-- There's also _another_ additional option (har har) to persist the original source files.
+- There's also another option to persist the original source files.
 When the Engine receives the original data, it will first map it to a versioned format that's eventually used.
 You most likely won't need these original files, as they aren't necessary to rebuild databases from files (only the versioned ones are required).
-- But wait, there's more!
-Just kidding.

 ##### Configuration File